BawdyAnarchist/quBSD/Future_Development.md

 usbjail - Make a dedicated dispjail for usb handling, with some embedded scripts for copying (usbvm too)

-startup.conf and startup.sh - Config file that maps workspaces to GUI apps; script to launch apps startx

 add autostart option to jailmap.conf, and a service startup script for autostart

 Crons
 - Popup warning if zpool errors are discovered
 - Popup warning if host has been network connected for too long
-- that manage ZFS snapshots
 - Run checks for any other problems.
 Like ...?